Michael Fink (footballer)

-Michael Fink (born 1 February 1982) is a German football manager and player who most recently managed Waldhof Mannheim.
-He is the chief scout of FC Gießen.
+Michael Fink (born 1 February 1982) is a German professional football manager and player who currently plays for and is head coach of Regionalliga club FC Gießen.

 Career

-Born in Waiblingen, Fink played from 1992 for VfB Stuttgart, in the beginning for the youth team, later in the reserve in the Regionalliga.
-In 2004, Arminia Bielefeld signed him for their Bundesliga campaign.
+Early years

+Born in Waiblingen, Fink joined VfB Stuttgart's youth system in 1992.
+He enjoyed early success, winning the German Under 17 Bundesliga in 1999 and the German Youth Cup with the under-19 team in 2001, alongside Kevin Kurányi.
+Fink later progressed to Stuttgart's reserve team, competing in the Regionalliga Süd.

+In the 2004–05 season, he signed with Arminia Bielefeld for their Bundesliga campaign.
+After making 11 appearances in his debut season, he became a regular the following year, featuring in 33 matches and scoring four goals, including one in the DFB-Pokal.

 Eintracht Frankfurt

 Fink left Arminia Bielefeld after the 2005–06 season to join Eintracht Frankfurt.

 In January 2008, he scored a bicycle kick goal in a friendly against Paderborn that won the Goal of the month award.

 On 29 November 2008, there were reports linking Fink with a return to Stuttgart in the press.

 Eintracht Frankfurt press officer Carsten Knoop confirmed that Fink would be leaving at the end of the season.

 Beşiktaş

 Fink joined Turkish side Beşiktaş for €1.2 million transfer fee on a three-year contract.

 Fink had his pro-competitive match debut in the Super Cup, in which Beşiktaş had lost 2–0 against Fenerbahçe.
 Fink played a full 90 minutes in a 1–0 away victory at Manchester United.

 He scored his second goal against Fenerbahçe and this goal is opted for the best goal of the first part of 2009–10 season by his teammates.
 He scored his first goal for Beşiktaş at his "league debut" match against İstanbul BB on 7 August 2009, it was also the season's first goal at Süper Lig.